-The ADC08D1020 is capable of impressive speeds and performance at very low power levels for its speed.
+The ADC08D1520 is capable of impressive speeds and performance at very low power levels for its speed.
 However, the power consumption is still high enough to require attention to thermal management.
-For reliability reasons, the die temperature should be kept to a maximum of 130°C. That is, $T_A$ (ambient temperature) plus ADC power consumption times $\theta{IA}$ (junction to ambient thermal resistance) should not exceed 130°C. This is not a problem if the ambient temperature is kept to a maximum of $+85^{\circ}$ C as specified in the Operating Ratings section.
+For reliability reasons, the die temperature should be kept to a maximum of 130°C. That is, Ambient Temperature (TA) plus ADC power consumption times Junction to Ambient Thermal Resistance ( $\theta{JA}$ ) should not exceed 130°C. This is not a problem if TA is kept to a maximum of +85°C as specified in the Operating Ratings section.

-Please note that the following are general recommendations for mounting exposed pad devices onto a PCB.
-This should be considered the starting point in PCB and assembly process development.
+The following are general recommendations for mounting exposed pad devices onto a PCB.
+They should be considered the starting point in PCB and assembly process development.
 It is recommended that the process be developed based upon past experience in package mounting.

-The package of the ADC08D1020 has an exposed pad on its back that provides the primary heat removal path as well as excellent electrical grounding to the printed circuit board.
-The land pattern design for lead attachment to the PCB should be the same as for a conventional LQFP, but the exposed pad must be attached to the board to remove the maximum amount of heat from the package, as well as to ensure best product parametric performance.
+The package of the ADC08D1520 has an exposed pad on its back that provides the primary heat removal path as well as excellent electrical grounding to the printed circuit board.
+The land pattern design for pin attachment to the PCB should be the same as for a conventional LQFP, but the exposed pad must be attached to the board to remove the maximum amount of heat from the package, as well as to ensure best product parametric performance.